 Another plea deal in West Virginia deer poaching case

 Aug.
-16—KEYSER, W.Va. — Ivy Rodeheaver is the latest defendant to receive a plea deal in an illegal deer killing spree that crossed three counties in West Virginia.
+17—KEYSER, W.Va. — Ivy Rodeheaver is the latest defendant to receive a plea deal in an illegal deer killing spree that crossed three counties in West Virginia.

 Earlier this year, West Virginia Natural Resources Police announced an investigation that led to 223 charges involving at least 27 antlered bucks in Mineral, Grant and Hampshire counties from mid-September to late December.